 - Classroom Tutors – Classroom tutors are assigned to a specific teacher at IPS 105 and assist in the classroom as that teacher directs.
 Classroom tutors volunteer during the school day, usually for an hour one day per week, sometimes more.

-- Classroom Sponsor – Classroom sponsors show Christ’s love to teachers at School 105 through prayer, small gifts, notes of encouragement, and even by providing classroom supplies or treats for the teacher’s students.
+- Classroom Sponsor – Classroom sponsors show Christ’s love to teachers at IPS 105 through prayer, small gifts, notes of encouragement, and even by providing classroom supplies or treats for the teacher’s students.
 Participation as a classroom sponsor can be as involved as you want, from just the occasional note to regular communications, gifts, etc. Good opportunity for life groups!

 Questions on any of the above items, contact Mike at email@example.com.